jh3y/tyto/README.md

 ![alt tag](https://raw.github.com/jh3y/pics/master/tyto/app_three_cols.png)

 ###Features
-* nice simple minimal UI for managing and organising
+* minimal UI for managing and organising
 * no accounts necessary
 * easy to use
 * easy to extend and develop